ecohealthalliance/lemis/README.md

 `lemis_codes()` returns a data frame with descriptions of the codes used by USFWS in the various columns of `lemis_data()`.
 This is useful for lookup or joining with the main data for more descriptive outputs.
 The `?lemis_code` help file also has a searchable table of these codes.

 See the [vignette](https://github.com/ecohealthalliance/lemis/tree/master/inst/doc/the-lemis-database.md) for a more in-depth tutorial and example use cases for the package.
+See the [developer README](https://github.com/ecohealthalliance/lemis/tree/master/data-raw/README.md) for more on the data-cleaning process.

 About
 -----